 For as long as I can remember, I wanted to be a teacher.
 As a child, I loved school and learning and wanted to work in that sort of environment when I grew up.
 Along the way I also developed a passion for the natural sciences.
 Ultimately, I decided not to pursue a teaching certificate but did continue on the natural science path with both my under-graduate and graduate degrees.
 I sort of fell into medical writing about 10 years ago –not really knowing that medical writing was a thing before then.
 I truly enjoy my job as a medical writer because it allows me to teach natural science concepts through a multitude of means and media.
 It’s really exciting to take scientific material and present it in a way that is easy to understand and intuitive to use for both patients and medical professionals alike.

-Hi, I am Kai Kurenbach, junior IT support at infill.
-I support my colleagues in their projects, adding my insights and honing my programming expertise at the same time.
-I am a good team player and like the challenge of finding a perfect solution for our clients together with my colleagues.
+In the past I specialized in creating eLearnings and webcasts.
+Today, my main focus is advising clients on their websites, implementing their changes and planning and implementing live webinars.
+I also support my colleagues in their projects, adding my insights and honing my programming expertise at the same time.
+I am a good team player and like the challenge of finding a perfect solution for our clients.

 Having started programming videogames on Amiga and Atari in the late 80’s – and after completing my education as a molecular biologist – I converted my early passion into a profession.
 Today my favourite tool is the Drupal CMS.
 It is like having your very own digital Swiss Army Knife, but one in which you choose exactly which tools you need.
 My tasks @ infill are mainly: